SAM3-I: Segment Anything with Instructions: Abstract

 \section{Abstract}

-Segment Anything Model 3 ({SAM3}) has advanced open-vocabulary segmentation through promptable concept segmentation, allowing users to segment all instances corresponding to a given concept, typically specified with short noun-phrase (NP) prompts.
-While this marks the first integration of language-level concepts within the SAM family, real-world usage typically requires far richer expressions that include attributes, spatial relations, functionalities, actions, states, and even implicit reasoning over instances.
-Currently, SAM3 relies on external multi-modal agents to convert complex instructions into NPs and then conduct iterative mask filtering.
-However, these NP-level concepts remain overly coarse, often failing to precisely represent a specific instance.
-In this work, we present \textbf{SAM3-I}, an enhanced framework that unifies concept-level understanding and instruction-level reasoning within the SAM family.
-SAM3-I introduces an instruction-aware cascaded adaptation mechanism that progressively aligns expressive instruction semantics with SAM3's existing vision–language representations, enabling direct instruction-following segmentation without sacrificing its original concept-driven capabilities.
-Furthermore, we design a structured instruction taxonomy spanning concept, simple, and complex levels, and develop a scalable data engine to construct a dataset with diverse instruction–mask pairs.
-Experiments show that SAM3-I delivers appealing performance, demonstrating that SAM3 can be effectively extended to follow natural-language instructions while preserving its strong concept grounding.
-We open-source SAM3-I and provide practical fine-tuning workflows, enabling researchers to adapt it to domain-specific applications.
-The source code is available \href{https://github.com/debby-0527/SAM3-I}{here}.
+Segment Anything Model 3 (SAM3) advances open-vocabulary segmentation through promptable concept segmentation, enabling users to segment all instances associated with a given concept using short noun-phrase (NP) prompts.
+While effective for concept-level grounding, real-world interactions often involve far richer natural-language instructions that combine attributes, relations, actions, states, or implicit reasoning.
+Currently, SAM3 relies on external multi-modal agents to convert complex instructions into NPs and conducts iterative mask filtering, leading to coarse representations and limited instance specificity.
+In this work, we present \textbf{\textit{SAM3-I}}, an instruction-following extension of the SAM family that unifies concept-level grounding and instruction-level reasoning within a single segmentation framework.
+Built upon SAM3, SAM3-I introduces an instruction-aware cascaded adaptation mechanism with dedicated alignment losses that progressively aligns expressive instruction semantics with SAM3's vision-language representations, enabling direct interpretation of natural-language instructions while preserving its strong concept recall ability.
+To enable instruction-following learning, we introduce \textbf{\textit{HMPL-Instruct}}, a large-scale instruction-centric dataset that systematically covers hierarchical instruction semantics and diverse target granularities.
+Experiments demonstrate that SAM3-I achieves appealing performance across referring and reasoning-based segmentation, showing that SAM3 can be effectively extended to follow complex natural-language instructions without sacrificing its original concept-driven strengths.
+Code and dataset are available at \url{https://github.com/debby-0527/SAM3-I}.